Mote3D/PhaceXL_2D/README.md

-## PhaceXL_2D
+## PhaceXL 2D

-Script for the generation of finite-thickness interface elements for polycrystal modelling
+PhaceXL 2D is a script for the generation of finite-thickness interface elements for polycrystal modelling